 2.Blog Post Optimisation

-If you're a participant of the 30-day blogging challenge, this aspect of blogging is what will help you continue to grow your traffic long after you've completed your 30 days.
+If you're a participant in the 30-day blogging challenge, this aspect of blogging is what will help you continue to grow your traffic long after you've completed your 30 days.
 Bookmark this page so you can come back to it later.

 If you don't use WordPress, please scroll to the bottom of the post to discover how to optimise a non-WordPress blog post.